AnotherFoxGuy/cmakepp/source/collections/README.md

 ## <a name="list_erase_slice"></a> `list_erase_slice`

+ removes the specified range from lst and returns the removed elements

 ## <a name="list_except"></a> `list_except`

+ return those elemnents of minuend that are not in subtrahend

 ## <a name="list_extract"></a> `list_extract`

+ extracts elements from the list example set(lst 1 2  )
+ list_extract(lst a b c)
+ a contains 1
+ b contains 2
+ c contains nothing
+ returns the rest of list

 ## <a name="list_extract_any_flag"></a> `list_extract_any_flag`

+ extracts all of the specified flags and returns true if any of them were found

 ## <a name="list_extract_any_labelled_value"></a> `list_extract_any_labelled_value`

  extracts any of the specified labelled values and returns as soon the first labelled value is found lst contains its original elements without the labelled value

 ## <a name="list_extract_flag"></a> `list_extract_flag`

+extracts a single flag from a list returning true if it was found false otherwise. if flag exists multiple time online the first instance of the flag is removed from the list

 ## <a name="list_extract_flag_name"></a> `list_extract_flag_name`

  extracts a flag from the list if it is found returns the flag itself (usefull for forwarding flags)